JRS222/IdeaSmart-MAS/README.md

 This maintenance software consists of two PowerShell scripts:
 1. Parts-Books-Creator.ps1 (Creates Parts Books Script)
 2. UI-Script.ps1 (Main Application)
-3. Setup.ps1
+3. Setup.ps1 (Set Up Application)

 ## Initial Setup

 ### Step 1: Run the Setup Script
-1. Right-click on `Parts-Books-Creator.ps1` and select "Run with PowerShell"
+1. Right-click on `Setup.ps1` and select "Run with PowerShell"
 2. When prompted, select a directory where you want to install the maintenance software
 3. The script will create the following directory structure:
    ```